gentzeng/TypoLetter/README.md

 # TypoLetter

-This project deals with the creation of a flexible latex/scrlttr2 based business letter.
+This project offers a flexible latex/scrlttr2 based business letter.
 I build it to fit my personal requirements.
 However, the letter is build according to DIN 5008 and available in english and german.

 ## Features
 * Matching DIN 5008 requirements